 Hourly trains run directly from Munich Hauptbahnhof to Regensburg in 90 minutes.
 From Munich Airport, take Bus 635 to Freising station and continue from Freising by direct local Regional Express (RE) train to Regensburg – the total traveling time is once again 90 minutes.

 Cheap Flights to Regensburg

-Although there are no airport near Regensburg both Nuremberg Airport (NUE) and Munich Airport (MUC) are at just over hundred kilometers away.
+Although there are no airports near Regensburg both Nuremberg Airport (NUE) and Munich Airport (MUC) are at just over a hundred kilometers away.
 However, cheap flights to Regensburg are seldom advertised – look for cheap flights to Nuremberg or Munich.
 Intercontinental passengers arriving at Frankfurt International Airport (FRA) generally continue to Regensburg by ICE train (use Rail&Fly if available) or by road.

 Both Nuremberg Airport and Munich Airport (MUC) have a large number of cheap flights on low-cost budget airlines flying from various parts of Germany and Europe.
 Cheap hotels in Regensburg and relatively stress-free transportation make Regensburg a sound option for the first or last night of a European vacation when arriving by air.

-My Driver gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.